|

 Chamomile’s claim as a companion plant for cauliflower is that it improves the taste!
 Any companion plant that can enhance the flavor of my vegetables is a win.

-Plant chamomile to help deter pests like cabbage worms and aphids.
-Chamomile aromatic flowers attract bees, which will help with pollination for the rest of your garden.
+Grow chamomile to help deter pests like cabbage worms and aphids.
+Chamomile’s aromatic flowers attract bees, which will help with pollination for the rest of your garden.

 Garlic

-Garlic plants make perfect companion plants for cauliflower as it is one of the best pest deterrents.
+Garlic makes a perfect companion plant for cauliflower as they are one of the best pest deterrents.
 It has an intense aroma, and pests do not care for the smell.
-The scent is also so strong that it will confuse pesky insects and help hide your prized crops.
+The scent is so strong that it will confuse pesky insects and help hide your prized crops.

 It also emits sulfur into the soil, creating an antibacterial and antifungal environment around your cauliflower, which will help keep diseases at bay.